 - I would suggest swapping the metal coaster into a cork one for the iced drink.
 The metal coaster is aesthetically pleasing, but the water droplets from the condensation of the ice make the glass and the metal coaster often stuck together.
 I found myself having to separate the coaster from the glass a couple of times when I wanted to sip my drink, and I accidentally dropped the coaster as well when I lifted the glass.
 Also, every time I grabbed the glass, all the water droplets were dripping all over my pants, and Kayli experienced the same thing too.

 These are minor things, not a big deal I guess, but would definitely be great if improved.
-All in all, I’d like to congratulate on the opening, and all the best to Overlay Coffee!
+All in all, I’d like to congratulate you on the opening and all the best to Overlay Coffee!
 I’ll see you soon!